 I explained the type of hiking I plan to do, but it made me think there could be others out there who are wondering whether they need shoes or boots, and how to narrow down their options after they make that initial choice.
-So I’m going to take some time today to talk about how to choose hiking shoes.
+So let’s dive in!

 Hiking Shoes vs. Hiking Boots